Katherine and Spencer in New Orleans while on a cross country bicycle trip in 2016.

 Our Story

-Katherine and Spencer Nietmann met at Bowdoin College in Brunswick, Maine, where Katherine was managing the Bowdoin Organic Garden and Spencer was studying biology.
-They both moved on to manage different farms in Maine; Spencer was the farm manager at Point Lookout Resort on the coast in Northport, Maine, and Katherine apprenticed in forestry/carpentry at Clayfield Farm in Blue Hill, Maine and then moved on to manage the agriculture program at Kennebec Valley Community College in Fairfield, ME.
-They moved together to North Idaho in the spring of 2016 to Spencer's family's property in Clark Fork and started Moose Meadow Farm.
-They welcomed their daughter, June Blair, to their lives in January 2021, and their son Ezra Jeffrey, in October 2022.
-They are honored to be your farmers, and bring expertise, enthusiasm, incredibly high standards, and delightfully sunny personalities to the business!
+We are Katherine and Spencer Nietmann!
+We met at Bowdoin College in Brunswick, Maine, where Katherine was managing the Bowdoin Organic Garden and Spencer was studying biology.
+We both moved on to manage different farms in Maine; Spencer was the farm manager at Point Lookout Resort on the coast in Northport, Maine, and Katherine apprenticed in forestry/carpentry at Clayfield Farm in Blue Hill, Maine and then moved on to manage the agriculture program at Kennebec Valley Community College in Fairfield, ME.
+We moved together to North Idaho in the spring of 2016 with a combined 15 years of farming experience to Spencer's family's property in Clark Fork and started Moose Meadow Farm.
+We obtained organic certification right away - in October of 2016 and attended the Sandpoint Farmers Market during the summer of 2017.
+We have not attended any farmers markets since but instead have sought outlets elsewhere.
+We welcomed our daughter, June in January 2021, and our son Ezra, in October 2022.
+We are honored to be your farmers, and bring expertise, enthusiasm, incredibly high standards, and delightfully sunny personalities to the business!

 Our philosophy